Your cart is empty

 1929 "Bauhaus Telefon" originated in Germany from a post-WW1 affordable housing project known as the "New Frankfurt".
 The clean and simplistic design aligns with the modernist design principles set forward by the Bauhaus school.
 Constructed with black metal and Bakelite, the design of this vintage rotary phone has been attributed to Richard Schadewell and Marcel Breuer, although its official design origins remain a mystery.

 THERE ARE NO RETURNS FOR SALE ITEMS.
-SALE ITEMS ARE FINAL SALE.
-MOST ITEMS CAN BE RETURNED IN 14 DAYS OF RECEIPT FOR ONLINE SALES ONLY, EXCLUSIONS DO APPLY READ HERE.
-IN-STORE RETURN POLICY WILL VARY.
+ALL ITEMS THAT ARE MARKED FINAL SALE CAN NOT BE RETURNED.
+FOR ITEMS THAT CAN BE RETURNED, THEY MUST BE RETURNED WITHIN 10 DAYS OF DELIVERY, THIS IS FOR ONLINE SALES ONLY, EXCLUSIONS DO APPLY READ HERE.

 FOR IN-STORE RETURNS REFER TO THE IN-STORE RETURN POLICY.